gonerick2000-max/sql-data-warehouse-project/README.md

 ---

 ## 4️⃣ Data Analysis
-Example of business insights generated in this project:
+Examples of business insights generated in this project:
 ### 📈 Time-Based Analysis
-We study:
+We analyze:
 * Order volume evolution over time

-As a result of this analysis we could determine could separate the hystory of sales in two periods of time in which the monthly order trends are clearly different.
+As a result of this analysis, we can observethat sales hystorycan be divided in two distinct periods where monthly order trends differ significantly.

 ### 🛍️ Product Performance
-We study:
+We analyze:
 * Sales contribution by category and subcategory

-With this analysis we identify the top-performing product categories.
+This analysis helps identify the top-performing product categories.

 ### 👤 Customer Classification

-Based on the Activity duration and the Total Sales of each customer we can determine the type of customers of the business:
+Based on the activity duration and the total Sales per customer, we define customer segments:
   * **VIP**: more than 2 years of activity and more than 5000$ in purchases
   * **Silver**: less than 2 years of activity and more than 5000$ in purchases
   * **New Customer**: less than 2 years of activity and less than 5000$ in purchases